 You can always pause an ongoing backup or block the inSync Client tasks for a specific time period.

-- Pause Duration: Select the duration that inSync should pause the backup for.
-By default, the inSync pause duration is four hours. inSync automatically resumes the backup operation after the selected pause duration expires.
+- Pause Duration: Select the duration that Druva inSync should pause the backup for.
+By default, the Druva inSync pause duration is four hours.
+Druva inSync automatically resumes the backup operation after the selected pause duration expires.

 - Pause backup if laptop battery is below: Select this check box and click the battery percentage level at which inSync Client must pause the backup operation.